Marcus Bettinelli: International career

 In November 2014, Bettinelli was called up to the England U21 squad for the first time for matches against Portugal and France.
 He made his debut for the under-21 side in a friendly against the Czech Republic on 27 March 2015 in a 1–0 away win.
 This proved to be his only appearance for the under-21 team.

 In September 2018, he was called up to the senior England squad for matches against Spain and Switzerland.

 Personal life

-Bettinelli is the son of Fulham Academy goalkeeping coach Vic Bettinelli, and he is of partial Italian descent on his father's side.
+Bettinelli is the son of Fulham Academy goalkeeping coach Vic Bettinelli, and he is of Italian descent on his father's side.
 Bettinelli and his wife live with their two dogs.
-In his free time, Bettinelli enjoys playing golf, video games and watching Netflix.
+In his free time, Bettinelli enjoys playing golf, video games and watching movies and shows on Netflix.